 Art returned to news and Birmingham to be the morning anchor at the CBS 42 Morning News with Art Franklin.
 As managing editor, Art is charged with being the editorial content manager of the newscast.

 Among Art’s more than 75 journalistic and community awards are Emmy Award for Outstanding Achievement – News Excellence – for spot news coverage in Atlanta in 2005, Outstanding Achievement Television Programming Excellence in 1995, Scripps Howard Excellence in Journalism Award, 1994, RTNDA Best Documentary, 1994, Alabama Associated Press Award – Best Documentary 1994, Alabama Associated Press Award Best Reporter 1995, Virginia UPI Best Reporter 1989, and Hampton Roads Black Media Professional Best Spot News Coverage 1990.
+Most recently, Art was inducted into the 2019 National Academy of Television Arts and Sciences Silver Circle, that recognized more than 25 years in the industry, and in 2017, the Alabama Broadcasting Association named Art, Alabama’s Best New Anchor.

 Art’s biggest passion outside of his family is tennis and more tennis.